Pelikantapeten/p3-dad-jokes/README.md

   - <i>Went back to look at Love Sandwiches and created a function that updates the worksheet based on that project</i>
 - Can't figure out how to correctly copy the formula needed in the spreadsheet to get average rating.
   - <i>Will try to do the calculation inside Python instead.
 Update: Did overhaul all that had to do with average score.
 Removed the calculation of score from the spreadsheet and did the calculation in run.py instead</i>
+- When a joke is rated with a number containing a . or a , the application crashes.
+  - <i>Added a try statement to check that the input is an integer</i>

 ### Validator Testing